-Action Collections & Receivables Management (ACRM) is a legitimate, third-party debt collection agency operating across Canada since 1998.
-They specialize in recovering unpaid debts for financial institutions, telecoms and retailers.
+At a glance Action Collections & Receivables Management (ACRM) is a legitimate, third-party debt collection agency operating across Canada since 1998.
+Headquartered in North York, Ontario, they specialize in recovering unpaid debts for financial institutions, telecoms and retailers.

 If the agency contacts you, a creditor has passed your account to them for collection.
 Get written proof that you owe the debt before you pay or share personal information.